In wake of Jordan Neely’s death, Mayor Adams urges New Yorkers to call 911 or 311 when encountering emotionally distressed

 Adams’ Tuesday remarks about alleged gang members aren’t the first time the mayor has weighed in publicly about a high-profile criminal case.

 Last July, after 35-year-old Austin Simon was knifed to death by Harlem bodega clerk Jose Alba, the mayor spoke up for the clerk, saying at the time that he acted in self-defense.
-And in March, a Manhattan Supreme Court judge ruled the city violated the law when Adams, NYPD Commissioner Keechant Sewell and the department’s Chief of Crime Control Strategies Michael Lipetri cited hundreds of sealed arrests of 10 New Yorkers at a press conference.
+And in March, comments from Adams and police brass on pending cases resulted in a Manhattan Supreme Court judge ruling the city violated the law when Adams, NYPD Commissioner Keechant Sewell and the department’s Chief of Crime Control Strategies Michael Lipetri cited hundreds of sealed arrests of 10 New Yorkers at a press conference.

-Asked by the Daily News at the Brooklyn press conference why he feels comfortable condemning alleged gang members but not someone accused of manslaughter, Adams demurred.
+Asked by the Daily News why he feels comfortable condemning alleged gang members but not someone accused of manslaughter, Adams demurred.

 “Thank you for your question,” he said.
 “Let’s stay focused.”